blinry/nom/README.md

 # Setup

-Install the `nokogiri` gem:
+You'll need Ruby and gnuplot, as well as the `nokogiri` gem:

     $ gem install nokogiri

 Then clone this repository, and put the `nom` executable in your `PATH`.

 When you run `nom` for the first time, it will ask for your current and your desired weight, as well as a target "weight loss per week" (0.5 is a good value).
-Finally, it will ask for an SVG viewer (I use `eog -f`, browsers like `firefox` or `chromium` also work).
+Finally, it will ask for an SVG viewer (I use `eog -f`, but browsers like `firefox` or `chromium` also work).

 # Basics

-`nom` operates on three files in the directory `~/.nom/`: `config` contains configuration settings, `input` contains stuff you ate, `weight` contains weight measurements.
+*nom* operates on three files in the directory `~/.nom/`: `config` contains configuration settings, `input` contains stuff you ate, `weight` contains weight measurements.
 You can edit them by hand.

 By default, energy quantities will have the unit "kcal".
 You can change this by adding a line like `unit: 0.239` to your `~/.nom/config`, which means you want to use the unit "0.239 kcal" (= "1 kJ").
 Energy quantities are displayed in parentheses: `(42)`